iamcal/lib_solr_query/README.md

 correctly is a PITA.
 This library tries to hide all the pain.

-Some assumptions are made about what you mean to do in ambiguous cases - `"foo bar"` is taken to mean "match documents with both `foo` and `bar`, which is not how Lucene queries work (they assume an 'or' operation for a bare list of terms).
+Some assumptions are made about what you mean to do in ambiguous cases - `"foo bar"` is taken to mean "match documents with both `foo` and `bar`", which is not how Lucene queries work (they assume an 'or' operation for a bare list of terms).
 There are currently no configurable options, so changing this behavior involves modifiying the code.